delvinalfredo/day39/README.md

-# Merchant Service
+# Jest Test

-An experiment of a merchant service
+An experiment of a Date Test

 ## Features
 Expose several APIs that do these functions.

-### Merchant
-1. Register and delete account
-2. Login

-### Product
-1. Get list of products
-2. Get a product
-3. Add a new product
-4. Update product
-5. Delete product

 ## How to Install
 ```